The World News AM

 0

-WNAM REPORT: Deputy Prime Minister and Foreign Minister Senator Mohammad Ishaq Dar on Friday received a telephone call from the...
+WNAM REPORT: Deputy Prime Minister/Foreign Minister Senator Mohammad Ishaq Dar on Saturday received a phone call from Egypt’s Foreign Minister...

 by WNAM: